grumat/bmt/docs/gpio.md

 }
 ```

-> Please make sure that a digital bus requires that specific control
+> This example is a very rough approach on how a data bus would operate.
-> lines are set/reset, so that the peripheral knows how to deal with the
+> A digital bus requires specific control lines to be set/reset, so that
-> information present on a bus.
-Also make that when inverting bus
+> the peripheral knows how to deal with the information present on a bus.
-> direction the proper control lines are also configured to avoid bus
+> Inverting bus direction requires management of proper control lines to
-> collision.
+> avoid bus collision.